FelixKratz/SketchyBar/README.md

 ```

 ## Global configuration of the bar
 For an example configuration see the supplied default *sketchybarrc*.
+The configuration file resides in `~/.config/sketchybar/`, where everything can be freely configured.
+It is also possible to play around with properties in a terminal and change them while the bar is running, once you find a fitting value you can include it in the `sketchybarrc` file such that the configuration is restored on restart.
+The global bar properties can be configured by invoking:
 ```bash
 sketchybar -m --bar <setting>=<value> ... <setting>=<value>
 ```